Urban Farmers Celebrate A Food Oasis In the South Bronx

 Harvest Luncheon Brings It All Together

-SUS has just held its much anticipated 6th Annual Harvest Luncheon.
+S:US held its much anticipated 6th Annual Harvest Luncheon on September 23, 2016.
 The highlight of the event was a mouthwatering menu of seasonal dishes made using delicious organic produce from its seven community farms located throughout the Bronx, Brooklyn and Queens.
 This year’s Luncheon took place on September 23 at the 3361 Third Avenue farm, in the Morrisania neighborhood of the Bronx.
 The meal was prepared and served by individuals with developmental disabilities who are recent graduates of the Basic Culinary Arts training program at Kingsborough Community College, Brooklyn.
 Our thanks to Merle Brown from Tuning Fork Creations for designing the menu and directing the food preparation.

 Guests at the Harvest Luncheon enjoyed a guided tour of the flourishing community farm space which is in the backyard of the iconic supportive housing building that has been dubbed by locals as the “Lego” building as its façade of red, gray and blue squares is reminiscent of colorful building blocks.
 After a stop at the rooftop garden filled with rows of beehives and planters filled with herbs, it was time for everyone to take their seats in the garden for the speeches.